fvollmer/SIP-Heating-Gateway/README.md

  * `/etc/asterisk/extensions.conf`
    Dialplan (phone menu, pin)

-The configuration files can be adjusted by changing the files at the overlay (`br-external/board/raspberrypi2-heating-control/rootfs-overlay`.
+The configuration files can be adjusted by changing the files of the overlay (`br-external/board/raspberrypi2-heating-control/rootfs-overlay`).
 Asterisk is configured to only use a minimal amount of modules.
 Modify `/etc/asterisk/modules.conf` if necessary.

 There is a watchdog script (`/opt/heatingControl/asterisk_wdog`) that monitors the peers and registry and will restart asterisk in case of failures.
 It is automatically started at boot via `/etc/init.d/S55asterisk_wdog`.
 You probably want to stop it to configure asterisk and start it after the finished configuration.

 For maintenace and debugging it is possible to connect to the device via a serial connection (115200 8N1) or HDMI.
 The system is by default read-only.
 To modify the file system it has to be remounted (`mount -o remount,rw /`).
 The login data is:

-username: "root"
+ * username: "root"
-password: ""
-(There is no root password.
+ * password: "" (There is no root password.
 This is no problem, since there is no way to login remotely)

 ## How to build the sd card image